 To earn back lost points, a student may do community service hours with an approved community service agency or on campus with an administrator’s/teacher's approval.
 For every 1 hour worked, one point will be given when the student returns the documentation form to administration.

+At the start of the month, we will share a flyer in GC advertising and promoting earning points for all k-8 in order to qualify for REWARDS.
+In the flyer we will include, shopping and distribution dates for all k-8.
+Home communication of this system will be delivered to parents via phone, flyers, and social media.